jarviscanada/jarvis_data_eng_NoelShere/README.md

 # Noel Shere .
 Jarvis Consulting
 Hi, my name is Noel, I have a diploma in Computer Programming from Seneca College.
-Computer Programming diploma has given me ample opportunity work on different assignments and projects which allowed me to gain and grow my knowledge.
-This has empowered me to solve and tackle difficult challenges.
-I have developed keen interest and love to develop applications and websites.
+The Computer Programming diploma has given me the opportunity to work on different assignments and projects which allowed me to gain and grow my knowledge.
+Further, this has also empowered me to solve and tackle difficult challenges.
+I am passionate about developing applications and websites.
 I am a team player and can collaborate with team members to work towards a common goal.
 I have recently joined Jarvis as a Data Engineer trainee to improve on my skillset and familiarize myself with real-world projects to continue to grow and apply knowledge throughout the program.

 ## Skills